naoya3e/CheckIO/README.md

-# CheckIO
+# CheckiO

-Challenge to CheckIO
+Challenge to CheckiO